We all have that phase where maths seems impossible and you are like “I hate maths”, “I don’t like maths”, or “ maths is hard.”

 Mathematics can be difficult; some people enjoy its hard formulae and challenging problem-solving techniques, while others hate them.

-But eventually, everyone must study mathematics, whether they enjoy it or not.
+But eventually, everyone must study mathematics, whether they enjoy it.

 Is maths important?